 The laws passed by the Louisiana Legislature are compiled in a set of books called the Louisiana Statutes Annotated (LSA).
-Copies of the LSA can be found at the following locations in the library using the call number KFL 30.5 .W4 A2 (on the short shelves near the Reference Desk).
+Our copy of the LSA is located in the reference collection on the second floor of the library, at the call number KFL 30.5 .W4 A2 (on the short shelves near the Reference Desk).

 There is a three-volume paperback index to the LSA, usually shelved at the end of the entire set.
-You can use the index to look up words related to the subject you need to research and locate statutes related to that subject.
+You can use the index to look up words related to the subject you need to research and locate statutes on that subject.
 Also, there are other indexes within the main volumes of the LSA itself; for example, Title 14, which has most of the criminal statutes in the LSA, has its own index in the final volume of that title.

 When you find a statute that is useful, you need to check to see if there have been any changes to that statute.
 The entire LSA is not republished every year to include new laws passed by the Legislature.
 Instead, an annual set of pocket parts (supplements) are published with new laws and placed in the back of the relevant volumes.

 For more information on Louisiana laws, in print and online, see the research Guide, "Louisiana Law and Related Materials."
 Recent Louisiana laws can be found online at the Louisiana Legislature's website, legis.la.gov - select "Laws" on the top menu.

 Specific sections within each component are cited either by article (“Art.
 775”) or, for the Revised Statutes, to Title and Section (“4:702”).

 General citation rules for statutes are found in Bluebook Rule 12; the listing for Louisian in Table 1 shows you how to correctly cite to each of the above components of the LSA.
 See The Bluebook: A Uniform System of Citation (20th ed.
 2015).